xp44mm/FslexFsyacc/references/Flex and Bison/CHAPTER 7 Ambiguities and Conflicts.md

 # CHAPTER 7 Ambiguities and Conflicts

 This chapter focuses on finding and correcting conflicts within a bison grammar.
 Conflicts occur when bison reports shift/reduce and reduce/reduce errors.
 Bison lists any errors in the listing file `name.output`, which we will describe in this chapter, but it can still be a challenge to figure out what’s wrong with the grammar and how to fix it.

 Before reading this chapter, you should understand the general way that bison parsers work, described in Chapter 3.

 ## The Pointer Model and Conflicts

 To describe what a conflict is in terms of the bison grammar, we introduce a model of bison’s operation.
 In this model, a pointer moves through the bison grammar as each individual token is read.
-When you start, there is one pointer (represented here as an ~~up arrow~~, `@` at the beginning of the start rule:
+When you start, there is one pointer (represented here as an ‘at’ symbol `@` at the beginning of the start rule:

 ```js
 %token A B C